-Our story & team
+Our Story & Vision

 Maarten Vandecruys and Frederic Bulcaen founded “Urban Crop” to find a solution to one burning question: “How will we feed the world with the mounting pressure of climate change and with a wasteful global food supply chain?”
 As a student at Vlerick Business School, he started by exploring rooftop farming together with his mentor, Frederic Bulcaen.
 After researching several options on how to bring crop production closer to local communities, only one viable growing system remained: Indoor Vertical Farming.